Fantastic Beasts and Where to Find Them (2016) - Review

 Grindelwald is supposed to be up to something, I guess, and there are some mysterious disturbances occurring in New York that even the wizards can't explain.
 It, of course, ends up being a far more pressing and disastrous issue than finding some lost pets, but next to nothing of importance in relation to this big looming problem takes place until the final act of the movie.
 In most movies, where there is some antagonistic force, the villains are shown doing something of interest when not focused on the plights of the heroes.
 The acts of the villain will typically come to fruition later in the movie and everything will be revealed; even Star Wars gets that right in its lowest moments.
 However, Fantastic Beasts prefers to keep us in the dark and doesn't want to let the mystery slip too early.
 There's some activity, sure, but it's so vague, it's practically worthless.

-Here's the thing, even though I said there was a mystery, the main characters are not concerned with it for a majority of the film.
-They're barely aware of an antagonist, let alone his aspirations for the thing that is causing havoc in 1920's New York.
+Here's the thing, even though I said there was a mystery, the main characters are not concerned with it for the majority of the film.
+They're barely aware of an antagonist, let alone his aspirations for the thing that is causing havoc in 1920s New York.
 That mystery is just for us, the viewers, as the main heroes remain busy doing their own thing.
 Unfortunately, the mystery about the villain isn't much fun either.
 It gives us clues, but we can't play along as detectives.
 Since we're just humans who don't know what an "obscura" is, we need the magical terms defined for us before we can venture a guess.
 When you read a Sherlock Holmes mystery, the clues are laid out and defined as quickly as Holmes finds them so you can use your basic logic and knowledge to solve the case with him.
 Also, a Holmes story is more interesting because the protagonists are actively interested in solving the case.
-Sure enough, once the film defines what an "obscura" actually is, it becomes pretty easy to solve the "mystery" through process of elimination, but we have to wait for another hour before everyone else figures it out, or even starts to care.
+Sure enough, once the film defines what an "Obscura" actually is, it becomes pretty easy to solve the "mystery" through the process of elimination, but we have to wait for another hour before everyone else figures it out, or even starts to care.
 Even then, with the mystery solved by the end of the movie, I still didn't quite know what the hell the villain was trying to do.

 Even though I mentioned that there is a villain, his presence is pretty minimal.
 There's barely an antagonist to feed the conflict, just inconveniences.
 Since we aren't privy to characters who are actively involved in the awkward mystery, and just think they are, we have to follow along with the story of them capturing the lost beasts.
 This would be more acceptable if the characters we were stuck with were more interesting.
-Aside from the muggle—or "No-Maj" as they call him, because apparently Americans are not creative enough to come up with their own term for a non-magic person that isn't some hyphenated contraction—the characters range from lame to boring.
+Aside from the muggle—or "No-Maj" as they call him because, apparently, Americans are not creative enough to come up with their own term for a non-magic person that isn't some hyphenated contraction—the characters range from lame to boring.
 The biggest saving grace of this film is the one guy who can't use magic simply because he seems the most earnest and normal, and because he provides humor to the situation with his colorful reactions to magical nonsense.

 Meanwhile, the former Auror, Tina, is a mixture of confusingly bland and pathetic.
 A majority of her actions in the first part of the film are meant to impede Newt's progress in capturing his creatures.
 When he first runs into Tina, he had just managed to get back one creature when he accidentally swapped suitcases—yeah, that old gag—with the only likable character in the movie.
-She quickly asserts herself as a person of magical authority, grabs him, and takes him downtown to the local wizard precinct for creating the disturbance.
+She quickly asserts herself as a person of magical authority, grabs him, and takes him downtown to the local wizard precinct to create the disturbance.
 When she turns him in, however, she is not praised for her efforts.
 She is reminded of her demotion, and disregarded, to which she responds by simply appearing meek and sad.

 Despite the fact that they tell her to buzz off, she knows that Newt is missing his suitcase and creatures and sets out to help him capture them, but with the intention of turning him in eventually anyway without the actual authority to do so.
 She's supposed to be a hero in this story, but her intentions are far from noble.
 Yet, she doesn't act like a clever conniver who is trying to reclaim lost glory and a position as an Auror, she's just some pathetic chump who has these hopes and is using the capricious circumstances to her benefit.
 I'd buy it more if she were a character who had a real ego and attitude tied to her aspirations.
 She just seems lost and sad, making her more of a nuisance than a hero, an antagonist, or even an interesting foil for the main character.